gatsbyjs/gatsby/docs/docs/page-query.md

 ## How does the graphql tag work?

-You may have noticed that you used a [tag function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) called `graphql`.
-Behind the scenes Gatsby handles these tags in a particular way - let's take a deeper look at what actually happens when you use Gatsby's `graphql` tag:
+`graphql` is a [tag function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals).
+Behind the scenes Gatsby handles these tags in a particular way:

 ### The short answer